How To Lose Weight With Cardio

 That’s just a few ideas off the top of my head, but you get the point.

-What you want to do is to challenge your body in different ways, stop giving it the normal routines.
+What you want to do is to challenge your body in different ways and stop giving it the normal routines.
 Using different exercises forces your body to improve, burn off the calories — and ultimately lose weight.

 2. Include Resistance Training